Kernix13/tower/README.md

 I added back the following files:

 - `LICENSE`: I assume this is important to have but it's legal babble to me.
 - `phpcs.xml.dist`: I have no idea how to use this file.
+Added it to `.gitignore` but it wasn't ignored so I had to remove it.

 ## Template Files